hash function selection for cybergraph particles

 10.4 Poseidon2 Round Count Finalization

-The Ethereum Foundation’s cryptanalysis initiative (Phase 2 through Dec 2026) may result in updated round count recommendations.
-CORE should track these findings and be prepared to adopt updated parameters before mainnet launch.
+The baseline parameters (R_F = 8, R_P = 22 over Goldilocks field) are the ecosystem default used by Plonky2 and Miden.
+The Ethereum Foundation's cryptography initiative (Phase 2 through Dec 2026) may result in updated round count recommendations. nox should track these findings and apply the +25% safety margin from §9.2 to the final EF-recommended counts before freezing at genesis.

 11. References